top of page

 The Lathom crest, showing the eagle and swaddled child - remembering the legend of Oskatel.

 Thomas Lathom, who died some short time before or around 1382, intended that his sizable estate should be inherited by Oskatel.
 However, he seems to have been seized by a fit of guilt before his end of days, and instead favoured his daughter, Isabel who had married firstly, Geoffrey Worsley, and on his death one Sir John Stanley.
 Stanley took as his own the Crest of his father-in-law.
 The Stanley line became one of the most powerful families in the British Isles - John’s great grandson swayed the outcome of the Battle of Bosworth and became the step-father of Henry VII.
-Along with his wife, Margaret Beaufort, mother of Henry VII, Thomas Stanley, later to become the Earls of Derby, owned huge swathes of Flintshire land, and undertook a huge rebuilding programme of Flintshire churches, including those at Mold and Northop.
+Along with his wife, Margaret Beaufort, mother of Henry VII, Thomas Stanley, later to become the Earl of Derby, owned huge swathes of Flintshire land, and undertook a huge rebuilding programme of Flintshire churches, including those at Mold and Northop.
 It is likely then, that the Eagle and Child at Gwaenysgor remembers the power and influence of the Stanleys of North Wales, and the crest inherited from the Lathoms of Lancashire.

 And for those that wince at the legendary actions of Thomas Lathom, it might be a balm to note that in reality, he is said to have spent the last three months of his life as an ‘imbecile’, while his life had a ‘love intrigue’ of her own with a Nicholas Harrington MP - subsequently marrying him on the death of her first, ‘unfaithful’ husband.